lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## General

-The EDHOC protocol consists of three mandatory messages (message_1, message_2, message_3) between an Initiator and a Responder, an optional fourth message (message_4), and an error message.
+The EDHOC protocol consists of three mandatory messages (message_1, message_2, message_3), an optional fourth message (message_4), and an error message, between an Initiator (I) and a Responder (R).
 The odd messages are sent by I, the even by R. Both I and R can send error messages.
 The roles have slightly different security properties which should be considered when the roles are assigned, see {{sec-prop}}.
 All EDHOC messages are CBOR Sequences {{RFC8742}}, and are deterministically encoded. {{fig-flow}} illustrates an EDHOC message flow with the optional fourth message as well as the content of each message.
 The protocol elements in the figure are introduced in {{overview}} and {{asym}}.
 Message formatting and processing are specified in {{asym}} and {{error}}.